fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 It seems that the speed of DMA accesses to the system timer is about *4~5 MHZ*, which is decent.
 However, most of the times we hope to do DMA accesses **at timed intervals**, so we can control the DMA *sampling rate* (or *write speed* for output).
 Fortunately, we could pace DMA accesses with the **DREQ** mechanism (documented in Section 4.2.1.3 in the *datasheet*), although it's a little tricky.

-We do this by inserting a "delay" block between two DMA "acesses" blocks. **The idea is**: the "delay" block controls the DMA engine to feed some dummy data to the **PWM** FIFO, then the PWM controller reads from its FIFO and "sends" this data out.
+We do this by inserting a "delay" block between two DMA "acesses" blocks. **The idea is**: the "delay" block invokes a DMA write to the **PWM** FIFO, then the PWM controller reads from its FIFO and "sends" this data out.
 The DMA engine keeps waiting until the PWM finishes sending and sets the *DREQ* signal to high.
-As we could control the number of *clock cycles* the PWM controller takes to send the data, we could delay the DMA engine for the duration we want.
+As we could control the number of *clock cycles* the PWM controller spend sending the data, we could delay the DMA engine for the duration we want.

-You could see that exactly what data to be sent to the PWM FIFO doesn't really matter. *We just use PWM to generate an accurate delay*.
+You could see that exactly what data to be sent to the PWM FIFO doesn't really matter.
+We just use PWM to *generate an accurate delay*.
 If you are unclear of how the PWM controller works, check Section 9.4 of the *datasheet*.
-Also note that **PCM** can do basically the same thing, but we'll use PWM for this tutorial.
-Another thing to notice is that the *clock* metioned last paragraph is the clock generated by the **clock manager**.
-Check *Section 6.3* of the *datasheet* for more information.
+Also note that **PCM** can basically do the same thing, but we'll use PWM for this tutorial.
+Another thing to notice is that the *clock* mentioned last paragraph is the clock generated by the **clock manager**, which is documented in *Section 6.3* of the *datasheet* .
+I recommend also checking [here](https://elinux.org/BCM2835_registers#CM) for its register mappings.

-In my example, I choose the 500-MHz **PLLD** here as our PWM clock source, as it's [unlikely to change](https://raspberrypi.stackexchange.com/questions/1153/what-are-the-different-clock-sources-for-the-general-purpose-clocks).
-I divide it by *5* to get a 100-Mhz clock and set `range` field of PWM controller to *100* so it takes 100 cycles to send the data, which yields a total duration of 1us.
+In my example, I choose the 500-MHz **PLLD** here as our PWM clock source, as it's [unlikely to change](https://raspberrypi.stackexchange.com/questions/1153/what-are-the-different-clock-sources-for-the-general-purpose-clocks) across models.
+I divide it by *5* to get a 100-Mhz clock and set `range` field of PWM controller to *100* so it takes 100 clock cycles to send the data, which yields a total duration of **1 us**.

 <img src="./img/dma_delay.png" width="500">